-- The Quarterly non-financial General Government (GG) account and the other figures presented in this press release are desumed from the Quarterly non-financial sector accounts.
-Data on Households and Non-financial corporations are commented in seasonally adjusted form, data on the GG are unadjusted. - The Quarterly non-financial GG account is consistent with the annual GG account transmitted to Eurostat on March 29 within the Notification process in application of the Excessive Deficit Procedure (EDP).
-A revised version of the GG account for the years 2017 and 2018 embodying changes in the definition of the GG sector already agreed with Eurostat will be transmitted to the European authorities on April 8 and will be disseminated at the national level the following day (April 9). - In the forth quarter 2018 the GG deficit (net borrowing) to GDP ratio was 2.0% (1.9% in the same quarter of 2017).
-The primary balance of the GG was positive and its ratio to GDP was 1.7% (1.9% in the same quarter of 2017). - The tax burden ratio was 48,8% of GDP, 0.2 percentage points higher than in the same quarter of the previous year. - In the fourth quarter of 2018 real disposable income of Consumer households decreased by 0.2% and 0.5% in nominal and real terms, respectively. - In the fourth quarter of 2018, Households consumption expenditures increased by 0.5% in nominal terms and the gross saving rate was 7.6%, 0.6 percent points lower than in the previous quarter. - In the fourth quarter of 2018, the gross profit share of Non-financial corporations was 41.4%, 0.3 percent points higher than in the previous quarter. - In the fourth quarter of 2018, the gross investment rate of Non-financial corporations was 21.9%, 0.1 percent points higher than in the third quarter.
+- The Quarterly non-financial General Government (GG) account and the other figures presented in this press release are part of the Quarterly non-financial sector accounts.
+Data on Households and Non-financial corporations are commented in seasonally adjusted form, data on the GG are unadjusted. - In the first quarter of 2019 the GG deficit (net borrowing) to GDP ratio was 4.1%, with a small improvement compared to the same quarter of 2018 (4.2%). - The current and the primary balance of the GG were both negative and their ratio to GDP stood respectively at 1.6% and 1.3% (-1.5% and -0.9% in the first quarter of 2018). - The tax burden ratio stood at 38.0% of GDP, 0.3 percentage points higher than in the same quarter of the previous year. - Gross disposable income of Consumer households increased by 0.9% with respect to the previous quarter both in nominal and in real terms. - Final consumption expenditure of Consumer households grew by 0.2%, with saving rate raising at 8.4%, 0.7 percentage points higher than in the previous quarter. - The profit share of Non-financial corporations was 40.7%, 0.6 percentage points lower than in the previous quarter. - The investment rate of Non-financial corporations was 21.1%, 0.4 percentage points lower than in the previous quarter.